Game & Application Development (BS)

 Internships & Practicum Experiences

 Beta testing, but for your career.
-USF internships connect you with companies where you can hone your skills alongside programmers, designers and other members of product teams.
+Saint Francis internships connect you with companies where you can hone your skills alongside programmers, designers and other members of product teams.

 Research & Capstone Projects